 FIGURE 1.
-Active, inactive, available, potential total, and operative capacity, in cubic meters (m3) of well
+Active, inactive, available, potential total, and operative capacity, in cubic meters (m) of well volume, 2002-2016 (see glossary in the Appendix).

 There have been several requests for changes in the capacity of vessels on the Regional Register that have sunk or been scrapped, with well volumes greater than those originally recorded in the Regional Register by the respective flag CPC and with which the vessels operated until they sank or were scrapped.
 The Commission should consider and decide on such cases, and/or establish clear rules which will allow the staff to deal with such requests.